International NBIA Symposium held in Switzerland in October 2022

 Research project leads to a stem cell model of FAHN

 FAHN (Fatty Acid Hydroxylase-associated Neurodegeneration) is a rare form of NBIA.
 The type of stem cell produced by the researchers is an induced pluripotent stem cell that can be programmed to develop into any type of human cell.
-The team developed the stem cells from skin fibroblasts from FAHN patients.
+The team developed the stem cells from skin fibroblasts of FAHN patients.
 This tissue contained copies of the mutated FA2H gene that causes the disease.
-The special ability of a stem cell to transform into any type of cell in the body now allows the researchers to generate cells of the central nervous system affected by FAHN .
+The special ability of a stem cell to transform into any type of cell in the body now enables the researchers to generate central nervous system cells affected by FAHN .

 The team was led by Dr. Andreas Hermann, together with Dr. Moritz Frech, Dr. Jan Lukas and PhD student Fatima Efendic from Rostock University Hospital.
-They collaborated with Dr. Sunita Venkateswaran from the University of Ottawa.
+They worked together with Dr. Sunita Venkateswaran from the University of Ottawa.
 She provided the skin fibroblast cell lines for the research.

 Researchers working on FAHN research at Rostock University Hospital,